-As a Nationally Significant Infrastructure Project a decision will be made on the proposal by the Secretary of State for Communities and Local Government following examination of the proposals and opportunities for the public and stakeholders to have their say.
+As a Nationally Significant Infrastructure Project a decision will be made on the proposal by the Secretary of State for Housing, Communities and Local Government following examination of the proposals and opportunities for the public and stakeholders to have their say.
 The application for the proposal is submitted to the Planning Inspectorate and the Planning Act 2008 lays down a strict timetable for the process of consideration and consultation.

 This is the link to the National Infrastructure Planning website, where more details of the process and documents relating to the application proposal can be viewed.

 The Planning Inspectorate have published advice notes on the process and how the public can get involved in the process, which can be accessed via the above website.